 Equity in Assessment

-For assessment to improve student learning and authentically document what students know and can do for the diversity of today’s students, an equitable and culturally responsive approach to assessment is needed.
+For assessment to improve student learning and authentically document what students know and can do for today’s diverse students, an equitable and culturally responsive approach to assessment is needed.
 To begin the conversation on the relationship between equity and assessment, NILOA launched its 29th Occasional Paper in 2017 that explores the question “how consequential can assessment be to learning when assessment approaches may not be inclusive of diverse learners” We continue the conversation in our 42nd Occasional Paper, “A New Decade for Assessment: Embedding Equity into Assessment Praxis” which builds upon conversations since the release of the 2017 paper, highlighting questions, insights, and future directions for the decade ahead.

 The Importance of Equity